 Numerous radio and TV programs in Arabic, English and other languages are available through local radio and TV channels as well as through cable and satellite networks.
 Many hotels carry the major 24-hour satellite news channels.

 Most native Saudi Arabians are descended from the land’s indigenous Arab tribes.
 Saudi Arabia’s population is estimated at 16.9 million.

 The official religion of Saudi Arabia’s is Islam, which also forms the basis of the Kingdom’s legal system.
 There are two major religious holidays; Eid Al-Fitr, celebrating the breaking of the annual Ramadan fast; and Eid Al-Adha, celebrating the pilgrimage to Makkah.

 Friday is the weekly day of rest and worship.

-The Custodian of the Two Holy Mosques King Abdullah Bin Abdulaziz is the Head of State and Prime Minister, assisted by an appointed Council of Ministers.
+The Custodian of the Two Holy Mosques King Salman Bin Abdulaziz is the Head of State and Prime Minister, assisted by an appointed Council of Ministers.
 All Saudi Arabians have the right of direct petition to the monarch, the regional governors or other government officials.
 These petitions are most often received during the regular public audiences (Majlis).